firepear/gnatwren/README.md

   selected from after each report is made.
 The default set is the primes between 30 and 50, resulting in (on average) 1.51 updates per minute, while minimizing simultaneous updates
 - `gpu`: Specify which GPU to monitor, for non-Nvidia GPUs.
 Defaults to empty string, which searches for the first defined GPU in the system.
-Non-null example: `card2`
+Example: `card2` (as in `/sys/class/drm/card2`)
 - `workdir`: Directory where updates are stashed in the event of network issues